HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Most modern governments have committed to either WCAG 2.0 AA or WCAG 2.1 AA.
 It is clear that the implementation of these policies isn't being equally delivered.
-This is particularly important when looking into accessibility within the European Union where each member state needs to implement legislation based on the [Web Accessibility Directive](https://digital-strategy.ec.europa.eu/en/policies/web-accessibility-directive-standards-and-harmonisation).
-It should be possible to compare the 3 year [EU member state reports](https://digital-strategy.ec.europa.eu/en/library/web-accessibility-directive-monitoring-reports) with the values provided here and in future Web Almanacs.
+This is particularly important when looking into accessibility within the European Union where each member state needs to implement legislation based on the <a hreflang="en" href="https://digital-strategy.ec.europa.eu/en/policies/web-accessibility-directive-standards-and-harmonisation">Web Accessibility Directive</a>.
+It should be possible to compare the 3 year <a hreflang="en" href="https://digital-strategy.ec.europa.eu/en/library/web-accessibility-directive-monitoring-reports">EU member state reports</a> with the values provided here and in future Web Almanacs.
 It is worth noting that the average for the United States is 87.3%.

 {{ figure_markup(
   image="accessible-governments-world.png",